 This really has to be top on the list of British landmarks!

-13. Brighton Palace Pier
+33. Brighton Palace Pier

 And if you visit this top British seaside resort you have to spend a day at the Brighton Palace Pier.
 This stunning landmark in England is a Grade II listed building which can be easily accessed from the city centre.

 There is nothing more British in life than having fresh fish & chips at the end of the Brighton Pier! ?

 34. Blenheim Palace

+What are some famous landmarks in England?
 This quintessential British landmark is one of the UK’s most popular tourist destinations.
 Located 10 miles from Oxford at the edge of the Cotswolds.
 It’s arguably most famous and known as the birthplace and home of Sir Winston Churchill, England’s former Prime Minister.

 There is also a beautiful park with a number of public footpaths – it’s possible to enter without needing to buy a ticket and parking is also absolutely free! ?

 35. Trafalgar Square

 Located in Westminster, in central London, it is a must-see place in the capital city even if you are only spending one day in London.
 There are a few museums around Trafalgar Square, including the National Gallery.

 This is also home to Britain’s smallest police station, which is “hidden” in the south-eastern corner of Trafalgar Square – we hope you will not have to visit it! ?

 37. Broadway Tower

 In the past, during World War Two, it was used By the Royal Observer Corps to track enemy aeroplanes.
 Today, it is one of the main attractions in Cotswolds and one of the most popular day trips from London.